schmoelder/diss/doc/04_implementation/04_optimization.md

 Pareto plot of all evaluated individuals.
 ```

-The {meth}`~CADETProcess.optimization.OptimizationResults.plot_convergence` method is a tool for visualizing the convergence of the optimization over time, where the objective value is plotted against the number of function evaluations (see {ref}`convergence`).
+The {meth}`~CADETProcess.optimization.OptimizationResults.plot_convergence` method is a tool for visualizing the convergence of the optimization over time, where the objective value is plotted against the number of function evaluations (see {numref}`convergence`).

 ```{code-cell} ipython3
 :tags: [remove-cell]